ruoshan/lua-resty-jump-consistent-hash/README.md

 svr = cs:lookup(uri)   -- if the server was 127.0.0.2, then it stays the same,
                        -- as we only update the 127.0.0.4.

--- what's more, consistence is maintained even servers number are changed! eg. local my_less_servers = {
+-- what's more, consistence is maintained even the number of servers changes! eg. local my_less_servers = {
     { "127.0.0.2", 80 },
     { "127.0.0.3", 80 }